Sandbox backends

 }

 The fleet dispatcher matches a run's requirements against worker labels.
-A run that requires Mode 3 with the claude-code image variant won't route to a Lambda-backend worker; it will route to a Docker or k8s worker that advertises the variant.
+A run that requires full-CLI-agent mode with the claude-code image variant won't route to a Lambda-backend worker; it will route to a Docker or Kubernetes worker that advertises the variant.

 This means a deployment can: